WSFS (AM): WGRT

-In 1967, the station was sold to a corporation formed by Ralph Atlass, for $900,000.
-The station's call sign was changed to WGRT ("W-Great!") and it adopted a soul music format.
+In 1967, WAAF was sold to a corporation formed by Ralph Atlass, for $900,000.
+Previously, the station had boasted that it held "Chicago's Oldest Call Letters".
+However, under the new owners, the call sign was changed to WGRT ("W-Great!") and it adopted a soul music format.
 Daddy-O Daylie continued as a DJ on WGRT, hosting a morning jazz program.
-Daylie's jazz program was initially two hours long, but was reduced to an hour and a half, and eventually a half hour in 1971.
-In 1971, the station's transmitter was moved to the Midland Warehouses on Western Avenue in Chicago.
+Daylie's jazz program was initially two hours long, but was reduced to an hour and a half, and eventually a half-hour in 1971.
+In 1971, the station's transmitter site was moved to the Midland Warehouses on Western Avenue in Chicago.

 WJPC

-On May 29, 1973, the station was purchased by Johnson Publishing Company for $1,800,000.
-On November 1, 1973, the station's call sign was changed to WJPC.
+On May 29, 1973, the station was purchased by Johnson Publishing Company for $1,800,000, and on November 1, 1973, the call sign was changed to WJPC.
 The station aired an urban contemporary format.
 Disc jockeys included Tom Joyner and LaDonna Tittle.
 Daddy-O Daylie hosted a Sunday jazz program.
 In 1980, the station began nighttime operations, running 5,000 watts using a directional array.
-In the late 1980s and early 90s the station simulcast the soft urban contemporary format of its sister station 106.3 WLNR in Lansing, Illinois, and was branded "Soft Touch".
+In the late 1980s and early '90s the station simulcast the soft urban contemporary format of its sister station 106.3 WLNR in Lansing, Illinois, and was branded "Soft Touch".
 At noon on July 15, 1992, the station began airing an all-rap format.

 106 Jamz

 In 1994, Johnson Publishing sold the station, along with 106.3 WJPC-FM, to Broadcasting Partners for $8 million.
 In June 1994, the station became "106 Jamz", airing an urban contemporary format as a simulcast of WJPC-FM.
 The station's call sign was changed to WEJM later that year, with its FM simulcast partner taking the call sign WEJM-FM.
-In spring of 1997, the station was sold to Douglas Broadcasting for $7.5 million.
+In the spring of 1997, the station was sold to Douglas Broadcasting for $7.5 million.
 In June 1997, its FM sister station left the simulcast, adopting an urban gospel format as 106.3 WYBA.